Key takeaways

 - Waterfall charts from gross revenue to net revenue to gross profit to operating profit to net profit.

-- KPI cards for revenue, expenses, gross margin percent, operating margin percent, net profit.
+- KPI cards for revenue, expenses, gross margin percent, operating margin percent, and net profit.

-Good visuals make rising discounts, shifts to low margin channels, and unit economics gaps obvious.
+Good visuals make rising discounts, shifts to low margin channels, and unit economics gaps obvious at a glance.

 Variance and contribution analysis views

-Variance shows whether you are on plan, contribution analysis explains what changed and by how much, consistent with 9 key elements to craft a perfect financial dashboard, revenue reporting dashboard, financial dashboards, and finance dashboard.
+Variance shows whether you are on plan.
+Contribution analysis explains what changed and by how much.

 - Actual versus budget or forecast for revenue, COGS, key expense categories, and profit, with variance value and percent.